| | | | | | | |

 But I’ve also prepared this version, and if you want to try it, add an additional cup of smashed manioc, one egg and two tablespoons of flour.
 If the dough is too sticky to mold, don’t put more flour, and use two spoons to fry the balls in the oil.

-If you buy it fresh with the bark, make a longitudinal shallow cut, fit the knife inside the cut and take the peel out, the brown one and also the inner skin, white and resistant, which can also be pinkish.
+If you buy the cassava fresh with the bark, make a longitudinal shallow cut, fit the knife inside the cut and take the peel out, the brown one and also the inner skin, white and resistant, which can also be pinkish.
 After you get used to it, it’s easy!

 Brazilian manioc or cassava balls stuffed with cheese {Bolinho de Macaxeira}